rareylab/torsions_frontend/README.md

 The torsions fronted serves as the frontend of the torsions server.
 Furthermore, it is also the basis to generate the local GUI application for the TorsionAnalyzer.
 More information can be found in the following publication:

-Patrick Penner, Wolfgang Guba, Robert Schmidt, Agnes Meyder, Martin Stahl, and Matthias Rarey. (submitted).
-The Torsion Library: Semi-automated Improvement of Torsion Rules with SMARTScompare.

 Patrick Penner, Wolfgang Guba, Robert Schmidt, Agnes Meyder, Martin Stahl, and Matthias Rarey.
 (2022).
-The Torsion Library: Semi- automated Improvement of Torsion Rules with SMARTScompare.
+The Torsion Library: Semiautomated Improvement of Torsion Rules with SMARTScompare.
 J.Chem.Inf.Model. [https://doi.org/10.1021/acs.jcim.2c00043](https://doi.org/10.1021/acs.jcim.2c00043)

 The backend can be found here: [https://github.com/rareylab/torsions](https://github.com/rareylab/torsions)